-To introduce cruise travelers to the Alaskan interior, several cruise lines organize cruisetours, three- to eight-night land extensions available before or after one-way Alaska cruises.
-Cruisetours offer a broader look at this rugged state, from the wildlife and glaciers of the Kenai Peninsula to the clouded peak of Mount McKinley and all the way up to Fairbanks, the northernmost big city in Alaska.
-Offered by Celebrity Cruises, Holland America, Princess Cruises and Royal Caribbean, these coach-and-rail tours let cruisers go places cruise ships cannot take them.
+To introduce cruise travelers to the Alaskan interior, several cruise lines organize cruise tours: three- to eight-night land extensions available before or after one-way Alaska cruises.
+Cruise tours offer a broader look at this rugged state, from the wildlife and glaciers of the Kenai Peninsula to the clouded peak of Mount Denali and all the way up to Fairbanks, the northernmost big city in Alaska.
+Offered by lines like Holland America, Princess Cruises, Celebrity Cruises and Royal Caribbean, these coach-and-rail tours let cruisers go places that cruise ships cannot take them.

 Choosing the right cruise tour can be even trickier than choosing the perfect Alaska cruise.
 Not only do travelers need to choose the cruise line whose ship style suits them best, but each line handles its tours differently -- including meals or not, offering the services of a tour director or just a driver-guide and sponsoring different activities.